Jim Hurtubise: World Championship career summary

 The Indianapolis 500 was part of the FIA World Championship from 1950 through 1960.
 Drivers competing at Indy during those years were credited with World Championship points and participation.
 Hurtubise participated in one World Championship race, finishing eighteenth and receiving no points.

 Personal life

 Hurtubise was from the Buffalo suburb of North Tonawanda, New York.
 Hurtubise died January 6, 1989, after suffering a heart attack near his home in Port Arthur, Texas.
 He was 56 years old.
 He is interred at Crown Hill Cemetery in the Community Mausoleumat the coordinates in Indianapolis.

 Awards and honors

-He was inducted into the FOAR SCORE (Friends of Auto Racing Seeking Cooperation of Racing Enthusiasts) Club in its inaugural class in 1985 and the National Sprint Car Hall of Fame in 1993.
+Hurtubise was inducted into the FOAR SCORE (Friends of Auto Racing Seeking Cooperation of Racing Enthusiasts) Club in its inaugural class in 1985 and the National Sprint Car Hall of Fame in 1993.
 Hurtubise was the 1998 pioneer selection for the Northeast Dirt Modified Hall of Fame, and was named to the Greater Buffalo Sports Hall of Fame in 2004.